Original Book: Creating Significant Learning Experiences

 Variation on the “Self-Directed Guide”

 Dee Fink created a variation of the “Guide” in 2016.
-This one is intended specifically for use as a pre-reading assignment before a course design workshop.
+This one is intended specifically for use as a reading assignment to be done by participants before a course design workshop.

 It is similar to the “Guide” except for two differences: